-Who’s Really Mature?
+Who’s Really Mature

 The most common traits of maturity as seen by contemporary society is someone who is employed and living out of their parents grasp with their own place, possessions and relationships.
-What’s rarely contemplated is these are merely signs of growing older and not of maturing, and in different communities there are better barometers of being a mature human.
+What’s rarely contemplated is these are merely signs of growing older and not of maturation, and in different communities there are better barometers of being a mature human.

-Reigniting The Wonder Of Existence
+Reigniting the Wonder of Existence